-Item Description Project Location The project site is located on Santa Clara Road (CR 315) southwest of its' intersection with Lower Seguin Road (CR 318) in Marion ETJ, Guadalupe County, Texas The Site Location Plan is provided in Appendix A. Proposed Development Based on the plat for the Subdivision, we understand Units 2 and 3 of the subdivision will consist of approximately 50 acres of land.
-We understand this subdivision will involve the construction of single-family homes and associated streets.
-Proposed Construction This geotechnical engineering study will pertain to the design and construction of the streets within this subdivision.
-The streets are expected to consist of Local and Collector streets designed as per the City of Marion and Guadalupe County design criteria.
+Item Description Project Location The project site is located within the western quadrant of West Klein Road and McCrae in New Braunfels, Guadalupe County, Texas.
+The Site Location Plan is provided in Appendix A. Proposed Development Based on the plat developed by HMT Engineering & Surveying, we understand that the subdivision will consist of approximately 16,000 linear feet of streets within the Kraft Subdivision.
+The Boring Location Plan, in Appendix A, illustrates the layout of the planned subdivision.
+Proposed Construction The streets comprising the subdivision will consist of One and Two Family Residential and Residential Collector streets designed as per the City of New Braunfels design criteria.
+These streets will include parking on both sides.
 Pavements The pavements constructed as a part of this project will consist of flexible pavements only.

+This report was revised to update the pavement section to meet the latest City of New Braunfels pavement design requirements.
+This report supersedes TTL Geotechnical Report 00200902758.00, dated January 5, 2022.
 If the above information is not correct, please contact us so that we can make the necessary modifications to this document and our evaluation and recommendations, if needed.